A one stop shop for everything you need to know about our program

 What is the deadline for applying to the MS Program?

-The OTCAS application and the UIC Graduate College application must be submitted electronically by December 1 at midnight Eastern Standard Time.
-All applications must be complete, with all transcripts and letters of recommendation submitted and fees paid by January 15.
+The OTCAS application and the UIC Graduate College application must be submitted electronically by December 1 at 11 PM Central Standard Time.
+Applicants must submit their completed applications to OTCAS and submit the UIC Graduate Application and fee by this date.

 How do I submit my transcripts to OTCAS?